Admissions Criteria

 • Applicants selected for interviews will be invited to two live virtual interviews with different interviewers.

-• Interviews will be conducted via secure Zoom during the weekday as scheduled by the Admissions Office.
+• Interviews will be conducted via secure virtual platform during the weekday as scheduled by the Admissions Office.

 • Each interview may last up to 45 minutes.
 Interviews will be consecutive with a fifteen minute break in between.

-• In addition to the interview session, applicants will be required to meet with current medical students via Zoom for discussion.
+• In addition to the interview session, applicants will be required to meet with current medical students via virtual platform for discussion.
 This will be scheduled separately from the interviews and will include a student-guided video tour of the campus.

 • The applicant will be given direction about the live virtual interview, including an agreement of terms and conditions that must be signed in advance of the interview.